Home How It Works Industries Pricing About Insights Book a Discovery Call

 Professional Services and Events

 Consultancies, law firms, accountancy practices, and event-led businesses grow through relationships, reputation, and selective business development.
-New client acquisition in professional services is rarely transactional — it is about finding the right match between a firm's capabilities and a client's specific situation, then making the introduction at the right moment in that client's decision-making process.
+New client acquisition in professional services is rarely transactional, it is about finding the right match between a firm's capabilities and a client's specific situation and timing the introduction correctly.

 Not sure whether your sector is a fit?

 A 30-minute discovery call will answer that.
-We will tell you honestly whether the model makes sense for your industry and deal profile — and if it does not, we will say so.
+I will tell you honestly whether the model makes sense for your industry and deal profile, and if it does not, I will say so.

 Pricing